astronomer/docs/learn/airflow-dbt.md

 :::info

-For some databases you might need to add the [relevant provider package](https://registry.astronomer.io/) to requirements.txt and restart Airflow in order to have the correct connection type available.
+If a connection type for your database isn't available, you might need to add the [relevant provider package](https://registry.astronomer.io/) to `requirements.txt` and run `astro dev restart` to have the connection type available.

 :::

-## Step 6: Write a dbt DAG
+## Step 6: Write your Airflow DAG

-The DAG used in this tutorial shows how you can use the Astro dbt provider to create tasks from existing dbt models and have those task be embedded within other actions in your data ecosystem.
+The DAG you'll write uses the Astro dbt provider to create tasks from existing dbt models and embeds those tasks within other actions in your data ecosystem.

 1. In your `dags` folder, create a file called `my_energy_dag`.